xavihart/CG-RayTracer/README.md

 # CG-RayTracer
-Personal practise for implementation “Ray Tracing in a Weekend“
+Personal practise for implementation “Ray Tracing in a Weekend“  in Python3